7 Common Mistakes Ruining Your Data & Analytics Maturity Strategy — And How to Fix Them

 Having data users who understand how to use the data increases productivity and promotes useful analytics!

-Coaches can be a great resource to companies because of their in-depth analytics knowledge, ability to develop talent, and a knack for using data to get results.
+Coaches can be a great resource to companies because of their in-depth analytics knowledge, ability to develop talent and a knack for using data to ensure results.
 Search for an experienced mentor with a background in driving business transformations with analytics.
-You want to create an environment where it’s OK to be wrong, to experiment to challenge the norm.
+You want to create an environment where it’s OK to be wrong, to experiment, and to challenge the norm.
 That is the model you want!